+(Canadian LX model)

-(U.S. DX and Canadian LX models) If you purchased your car without air conditioning, it can be installed at any time.
+If you purchased your car without air conditioning, it can be installed at any time.
 A Genuine Honda air conditioning system is available from your dealer.
 It meets Honda's high quality standards and is designed to fit your car.
 Please contact your dealer for more information.